 Increased Training Volume

-Research shows that training volume determines your level of success when it comes to building muscle and strength (5).
+Research shows that training volume determines your level of success when it comes to building muscle and strength (2).
 By doing two workouts per day, you can increase your training volume and therefore get greater gains in a shorter amount of time.

-More Room For Specificity
+More Room for Specificity

 You’ll have more time to dig deep and focus on specific areas that need improvement.
 This includes focusing on the small muscle groups, which are often overlooked in a single workout session.
-You’ll also have time to perfect your form, improve your technique and generally progress better
+You’ll also have time to perfect your form, improve your technique and generally progress better.

 Accelerated Muscle Growth

 Muscle growth, also called hypertrophy, is the result of exposing your muscles to a stress that’s greater than what they’re used to.
-By increasing the training volume, you’re putting a greater strain on your muscles and this can lead to faster muscle growth (6).
+By increasing the training volume, you’re putting a greater strain on your muscles and this can lead to faster muscle growth (3).

-The Drawbacks Of Doing Two Workouts Per Day
+The Drawbacks of Doing Two Workouts Per Day

 The drawbacks of working out twice a day may make you reconsider making this bold move:

-Injury Risk
+- Injury Risk

 The biggest risk of doing two workouts per day is that your body won’t have enough time to recover between sessions.
 This increases your risk of injury, as you’ll be pushing your body too hard without giving it a chance to recover.

-Loss Of Motivation
+- Loss of Motivation

 The lack of rest and recovery time can also lead to loss of motivation due to fatigue and exhaustion.
 This can be counteracted through proper nutrition, rest, and recovery strategies to ensure that you are giving your body the fuel it needs to perform at its best.

-Decreased Performance
+- Decreased Performance

 Doing two workouts per day can also lead to decreased performance, as your body won’t be as fresh and energized for the second session.
-This can lead to a less-than-optimal workout and ultimately, poorer results.
+This can lead to a less-than-optimal workout and ultimately, poor results.

-Dietary Considerations
+- Dietary Considerations

 You’ll also need to take into account your nutrition when doing two workouts per day.
-You’ll need to make sure you’re getting enough protein and carbohydrates to meet your energy needs, as well as a sufficient amount of micronutrients to aid in recovery.
+You’ll need to make sure you’re getting enough fat, protein and carbohydrates to meet your energy needs, as well as a sufficient amount of micronutrients to aid in recovery.

 More importantly, you’ll need to structure your diet around your training sessions.
 This means eating within an hour of each session to ensure that your muscles are receiving the nutrients they need to recover quickly and efficiently.
 It also means eating enough throughout the day to ensure you have enough energy for both sessions without feeling fatigued.